uqee/coretechs-stackedit-workspace/Curaçao Check/TermsOfService.md

 Please read these Terms of Service carefully as they constitute an agreement between you as our client (hereinafter the “Client”, “you”) and us.
 This agreement is legally binding.
 By opening an account (hereinafter the “Account”), using the Services, depositing and withdrawing funds, you agree to the actual version of these Terms of Service and to any and all amendments which may be published periodically.

-By accepting these Terms and Conditions you thereby accept the following legal documents (“Documents”) which constitute an integral part of these Terms and Conditions:
+By accepting these Terms of Service you thereby accept the following legal documents (“Documents”) which constitute an integral part of these Terms of Service:

 **I. Deposits and Withdrawals**